CPAC To Hold Continuous Worship Services With Golden Calf

-Category: World Politics Hits: 1Via Raw Story, some news that really shouldn't surprise anyone.
+Category: World Politics Hits: 4Via Raw Story, some news that really shouldn't surprise anyone.
 Trump is a golden god to these people -- but where is his toilet throne?
 The Conservative Political Action Conference is set to begin this weekend, and early indications are that much of it will be dedicated to worshipping former President Donald Trump.
 In fact, as a video posted by Bloomberg News' William Turton shows, CPAC will even feature a literal gold statue of the former twice-impeached one-term president, who will also be a keynote speaker at the event.
 Many Twitter users noted that a gold Trump statue would seem to violate biblical commandments against idolatry, and it drew comparisons to the golden calf idol destroyed by Moses in the Old Testament.
 I retract my earlier comparison of this to the golden calf as unfair to the ancient Israelites.
 For one thing, their calf was real gold, and for another a calf is (I think--not that I have much personal experience with them) a pleasant and peaceful animal. https://t.co/QVlFh6TfQe — Bill Kristol (@BillKristol) February 26, 2021

 Read more https://crooksandliars.com/2021/02/cpac-apparently-plans-continuous-worship